candlepin/candlepin.github.io/presentations/pki-crash-course/2-pki.md

   ```
 - Don't worry with these unless you need to.
 OpenSSL makes it tedious to add
   these extensions
-- SubjectAltNames supersede the CN!
+- In SSL/TLS, SubjectAltNames obviate the CN

 Note:
 In this case, we can see that a wildcard would not have helped Amazon since